JacquesCarette/Drasil/code/stable/projectile/projectile_c_p_nol_b_u_v_d/src/python/README.md

 > Authors:  Samuel J. Crawford, Brooks MacLachlan, W. Spencer Smith

-> Purpose: Given the initial velocity vector of the projectile, Projectile determines if the  projectile hits the target.
+> Purpose: Given the initial velocity vector of the projectile, Projectile will Determine if the projectile hits the target.

 > Motivation: Projectile motion is a common problem in physics.